whynot-zyl/L2V-CoT/README.md

 }
 ```

+## 📍 Run

+**We sincerely apologize that, due to the authors’ recent workload, the code has not yet been thoroughly cleaned up and organized.
+We will gradually improve and refine it in future updates.
+For researchers interested in extending this work, the general pipeline is as follows:**

+1. **Use `get_representation.sh` or `get_representation_llm.sh` to extract CoT representations.**
+2. **Then run the `inference_txy_representation*.py` scripts for VLM inference.**

 ## ❤️ Acknowledgements

 This codebase is built upon and inspired by several excellent prior works and open-source projects.
 We sincerely thank the authors for making their papers and code publicly available.